 The two most popular exercises that are not considered weight-bearing are swimming and bicycling.
-While these can work wonders in terms of aerobic conditioning, they are unlikely to improve bone health.
+While these can work wonders in terms of aerobic conditioning, they won’t improve bone health.

-If the connection between exercise and bone health interests you, check out our Guide to Vegan Fitness.
-You’ll discover that how easy it is to get more physically active, and unlock substantial benefits.
+If the connection between exercise and bone health interests you, check out my Guide to Vegan Fitness.
+You’ll discover how easy it is to get more physically active, and unlock substantial health benefits.

 Three Crucial Takeaways

-If you don’t drink cow’s milk and you never give calcium a thought, you’re likely to suffer poor bone health later in life.
-But you can easily reduce these risks, since it’s easy for vegans to boost bone health.
-The three core recommendations are:
+If you ignore calcium and never give your intake a thought, you’re likely to suffer poor bone health later in life.
+But you can easily reduce these risks with just a little reading and attention.
+Vegans can protect their bone health by following these recommendations:

-- Get your 1000 to 1300 milligrams of calcium each day.
+- Consume 1000 to 1300 milligrams of calcium each day.
 If you can’t get all of this through food, then take a supplement.
 But don’t surpass 1300 milligrams total calcium consumption (food plus supplement) per day.

 - Spend a half hour or more each day doing some type of weight-bearing exercise.

-- Make sure you’re getting adequate vitamin D. For most vegans, especially those in temperate climates, that means taking a vitamin D supplement.
+- Make sure to get adequate vitamin D. For most vegans, especially those in temperate climates, that means taking a vitamin D supplement.

-Vegans and omnivores alike often pay insufficient attention to calcium intake, a fact reflected by the millions of bone fractures occurring due to osteoporosis each year.
-Fortunately, a well-planned vegan diet coupled with adequate exercise can ensure excellent calcium status today.
-That in turn will help ensure good bone health later in life.
+Vegans and omnivores alike often pay insufficient attention to calcium, a fact reflected by the millions of bone fractures occurring due to osteoporosis each year.
+Fortunately, a well-planned vegan diet, including fortified foods and calcium supplements if necessary, can provide excellent calcium status.
+That, coupled with sufficient exercise, will help ensure good bone health later in life.